marcellocordeiro/nes-emulator/README.md

 Experimental NES emulator written in C++20 and OpenGL with support for GLFW, Qt5 and SDL2 frontends.

+**_Disclaimer_**: this emulator is an experimental project for educational purposes.
+The development and use of emulators is legal, as long as no copyrighted content is illegally obtained.
+This means you are responsible for dumping your and games.
+However, there exists free and open-source content in case you'd like to test this project and/or contribute :blush:

 ## Features

 - [x] CPU